 1. Create buyer personas for your business

 Buyer personas are the set of characteristics that depict your target audience.
-Curating buyer personas helps ensure that your promotions are high-intent in nature.
+Curating buyer personas using templates helps ensure that your promotions are high-intent in nature.
 To get started, you can think of the following:

 - The probable age group your audience is likely to be from